 - The NBFC liquidity (and solvency?) strain and the direct assignment window – will direct assignments provide bankruptcy-remoteness to banks.

 - What was the flavour of the season globally?

 - Moving out of the PSL barrier – is the market finally searching its right economic motivator, or does it still remain PSL – dominated?

 - Securitisation for small players –minimum deal sizes coming down to enable small originators

-Session 2: Innovations in Asset classes and structures
+Session 2: Traditional and innovative asset classes and structures

 - Is the market ready to lap up new, non-PSL transactions?

 - Credit enhancers and first/mezzanine loss providers have come up – is the market ready to look at third party enhancements?

 - Green securitisation – are the prospects looking good

 - Market innovation – are we seeing new asset classes, new structures, new investors and new issuers?